 Map & Breakdown of the Little Rock Hoods

-By the 1980s and 1990s Little Rock gangs began to become active in a new form, a form of Bloods and Crips as well Chicago gangs of Gangster and Black Disciples from North Little Rock to the East End to the West Side to the South End.
+By the 1980s and 1990s Little Rock gangs began to become active in a new form, a form of Bloods and Crips, as well Chicago gangs of Gangster and Black Disciples, from the Little Rock hoods of North Little Rock to the East End to the West Side to the South End.

-With the arrival of gangs in the numerous Little Rock hoods the Bloods dominated, from John Barrow (Lime Hood) to the once Highland Park projects to the East End’s Brick Jungle (Hollingsworth), with only Little gangs being under the Crip affiliation in areas like College Station and 23rd and Wolfe Street.
+With the arrival of gangs in the numerous Little Rock hoods the Bloods dominated, from John Barrow (Lime Hood) to the once Highland Park projects to the East End’s Brick Jungle (Hollingsworth), with only the Little Rock gangs being under the Crip affiliation being areas like College Station and 23rd and Wolfe Street.

 Across the Arkansas River resides the streets of the North Little Rock ghetto, an area of neighborhoods like Eastgate, Off Pike, or Shorter Gardens to go with Little Rock gangs of the Black Disciples and the Gangster Disciples.